-CONVERSION OF FOREST INTO OTHER LAND USES OUTSIDE OF APP AND LEGAL FOREST RESERVE
+CONVERSION OF FOREST INTO OTHER LAND USES OUTSIDE OF APP AND LEGAL FOREST RESERVE limitation applies to all types of native vegetation, including tropical forests, cerrado (Brazilian savanna), and grasslands.

 The law also establishes that the conversion of forest into other land uses in areas not designated as Permanent Preservation Areas (APP) or Legal Forest Reserve is subjected to previous authorization by the designated environmental authority.
 In this case, forest compensation is required based on the area and type of vegetation suppressed.
 This land use